robinwittkamp/one-dark-syntax-theme-for-jetbrains-ide/README.md

-# Atom 'One Dark' Syntax Theme for JetBrains IDEs
+# One Dark Syntax Theme for JetBrains IDEs
 Atom's One Dark syntax theme for JetBrains IDE's (based on Material Theme UI Plugin).

 ## Compatibility